-Extinction, derived from individual stars with sufficient measurements in each region, has average values between E(B-V) = 0.23 and 0.33 mag for most regions, and up to E(B - V) = 0.5 - 0.6 mag (OB59, E(B - V) = 0.57 mag, OB66, E(B - V) = 0.44 mag).
-The outermost southwest field OB184 (22 kpc from the center) has an average of E(B-V) = 0.12 mag but OB157 (21 kpc, NE) has an average of $E(B-V) \sim 0.29$ mag.
+Extinction, derived from individual stars with sufficient measurements in each region, has average values between E(B - V) = 0.23 - 0.33 mag for most regions, and up to E(B-V) = 0.5 - 0.6mag (OB59, E(B-V) = 0.57mag, OB66, E(B-V) = 0.44mag).
+The outermost southwest field OB184 (22kpc from the center) has average E(B-V) = 0.12mag but OB157 (21 kpc, NE) has an average $E(B-V) \sim 0.29$ mag.
 All derived values (Table 3) are higher than the foreground reddening derived by Schlegel et al. (1998), E(B-V) = 0.06 mag in the direction of M31.
 Such high extinction values from hot stars in general were also found by Kang et al. (2009).
-A relatively small average extinction, E(B-V) = 0.20 mag, is found in NGC 206 (OB78), the brightest and richest young complex in M31, suggesting that this region might be located higher above the disk than others in our sample.
-However, in a large spiral galaxy the actual dust distribution, confined overall to a thin equatorial disk (see, e.g., Figure 2 (bottom) of Bianchi et al. 2011a) is more clumpy than smooth, when looked at in detail, and this low extinction could also be a local effect, related to the intense starburst that blew away gas and dust from its surroundings (see, e.g., Figure 3 of Bianchi 2011).
-The west central fields have the highest reddening, significantly higher (by 0.1-0.2 mag) than the east-side fields.
-If an extinction curve steeper in UV than the adopted one were to be found appropriate in the star-forming regions, which can only be assessed with spectroscopic followup, the resulting E(B-V) values would be smaller.
-Therefore, in general, the values from MW-type $A{\lambda}/E(B-V)$ can be considered an upper limit, to be revised downward if a UVsteeper selective reddening were more appropriate.
-We also note that model colors for the hottest stars are not as blue as measured in real stars, and the results for the highest $T{\rm eff}$ are necessarily more uncertain than for later types (e.g., Bianchi et al. 2012).
+A relatively small average extinction, E(B-V) = 0.20 mag, is found in NGC206 (OB78), the brightest and richest young complex in M31, suggesting that this region might be located higher above the disk than others in our sample.
+However, in a large spiral galaxy the actual dust distribution, confined overall to a thin equatorial disk (see e.g. Figure 2-bottom of Bianchi et al. 2011a) is more clumpy than smooth, when looked at in detail, and this low extinction could also be a local effect, related to the intense star-burst that blew away gas and dust from its surroundings (see e.g. Figure 3 of Bianchi 2011).
+The west central fields have the highest reddening, significantly higher (by 0.1-0.2mag) than the east-side fields.
+If an extinction curve steeper in UV than the adopted one were to be found appropriate in the star-forming regions, which can only be assessed with spectroscopic follow-up, the resulting E(B-V) values would be smaller.

+Therefore, in general, the values from MW-type $A{\lambda}/E(B-V)$ can be considered an upper limit, to be revised downwards if a UV-steeper selective reddening were more appropriate.
+We also note that model colors for the hottest stars are not as blue as measured in real stars, and the results for the highest $T{\rm eff}$'s are necessarily more uncertain than for later types (e.g. Bianchi et al. 2012a).
 This will be further investigated in a future work with follow-up spectroscopy.
-An overestimate of $T{\rm eff}$ at the hottest end of the range would not affect our stellar counts and clustering properties (a $T{\rm eff}$ >18,000 K limit was used).
+An overestimate of $T{\rm eff}$ at the hottest end of the range would not affect our stellar counts and clustering properties (a $T{\rm eff} > 18,000$ k limit was used).
 Derived values of E(B-V) are provided in Table 3.
-They are plotted in Figure 14 with deprojected galactocentric distance, but given the sparse distribution of our pointings, the only obvious feature is an increase around the main star-forming structure (the "10 kpc ring").
+They are plotted in Figure 14 with deprojected galactocentric distance, but given the sparse distribution of our pointings, the only obvious feature is an increase around the main star-forming structure (the "10kpc ring").
 A few sightlines in M31 were probed with UV spectroscopy by Bianchi et al. (1996), who found curves with similar slope to the MW general curve; more sightlines will be explored in HST's cycle 19.
 Although our imaging probed distinct, individually selected regions, a peak is evident near the 10 kpc "ring" of star formation, as also found in the dust attenuation distribution estimated by Montalto et al. (2009) from UV-IR mapping of the whole disk.
-Tabatabaei & Berkhuijsen
+Tabatabaei & Berkhuijsen (2010) also noted a clear correlation of the dust temperature with the ring of enhanced star formation, stressing the co-evolution of dust and star formation.